How to improve your sales workflow

 How technology can support your sales team’s workflow

 From data-driven sales coaching to automated engagement and prospect management, technology is key to improving any modern sales team’s workflow.
 Here’s how the following features of the CallRail platform enable a better sales process for your organization:

 - Call tracking logs customer data from every inbound and outbound call, including the time of the call, the customer’s name and phone number, the referral source of the call, past calls or interactions with that customer, a recording of the call, and more.

-- Lead Center is an easy-to-use, omnichannel business communications hub that lets you manage conversations and contacts, communicate via your customer's perferred channels, and analyze conversations to optimize customer experience.
+- Lead Center is an easy-to-use, unified business communications solution that lets you manage conversations and contacts, communicate via your customer's preferred channels, and analyze conversations to optimize the customer experience.